ezermoysis1/sma-detection-in-blood-samples/README.md

 #### Data sets

-Original Dataset: The entire dataset used for the scope of this project consists of 128 samples of TBF FoV images.
+Original Dataset: The entire dataset used for the scope of this project consists of 126 samples of TBF FoV images.
 These images will also be referred to in this report as Whole-Slide images (WSI).
 For each sample, 3 to 20 WSIs have been acquired.
 Most samples have 5 or 10 images, with some having up to 20.
-In total, the WSIs in the dataset add up to 1,207.
 All these images have a size of [2160,2560,3].
-The split of non-SMA and SMA samples is 95 (74%) / 33 (26%).
-Once RBC segmentation is performed, 15,178 RBC images are extracted from the WSIs.
+The split of non-SMA and SMA samples is 83 (66%) / 43 (34%).

-Imbalanced Dataset: After data curation of the RBC segmented images of the original dataset is performed, the resulting dataset is one of the two datasets that are used in training, the imbalanced dataset.
-This consists of 104 samples with an imbalanced non-SMA and SMA split of 75 (72%) / 29 (28%).
-This dataset consists of 10,638 RBC images.

-Balanced Dataset: A balanced version of the imbalanced dataset is then created, by randomly selecting 29 non-SMA samples and keeping all the SMA samples from the imbalanced dataset.
-This will be referred to as the balanced dataset.
-This dataset consists of 5,837 RBC images and is used to compare how the performance metrics of models trained with each of the two datasets differ.

-The three datasets and the process for obtaining the two last ones are visually described in the Figure below.
-In the same figure, the breakdown of SMA negative samples (or Non-SMA as it appears in the figure) into sub-classes is also provided.
-These sub-classes (Malaria & Anaemia No severe, Malaria & No Amaemia, Malaria & Severe Anaemia No SMA, No Malaria & Anaemia, No Malaria & No Anaemia, No Malaria & Severe Anaemia, Unclassified and SMA) are given based on the clinical diagnosis and take into account the presence of parasitemia and PCV count.
-These sub-classes provide a deeper understanding of the SMA negative class.

-Comment on size of dataset: It is worth highlighting that the amount of data that is included in this study is relatively small compared to other studies of automatic malaria detection.
-In particular, given the complexity of the task and the machine learning techniques used to train the models, a much larger number of samples should be used, and especially for the underrepresented SMA class.

 ![Project Logo](./images/table_data.png)

 #### Ethical Statement

 The internationally recognized ethics committee at the Institute for Advanced Medical Research and Training (IAMRAT) of the College of Medicine, University of Ibadan (COMUI) approved this research with permit numbers: UI/EC/10/0130, UI/EC/19/0110.
 Parents and/or guardians of study participants gave informed written consent in accordance with the World Medical Association ethical principles for research involving human subjects.

 ### Methods

-The process begins by extracting RBCs from Whole-Slide sample images (WSI), transforming the original images, and applying a series of filters, adaptive thresholding, and morphological operations, ensuring precise and optimal segmentation of individual RBCs.
-Post-segmentation, data pre-processing (data curating) is performed to eliminate images where segmentation has either inadvertently captured multiple RBCs in a single frame or failed to capture any.
-For each sample, all the extracted RBCs are stored in a distinct collection of images, called 'bag of cells', that also carries the binary label of the bag (0 SMA negative and 1 for SMA positive sample).
-The bags of cells are split into training and test and the ones in the training set are fed in the model for training.
-The model performs Multiple Instance Learning and utilizes the first layers of ResNet-50 model for feature extraction, and dense fully connected layers for this particular binary classification downstream task.
-Techniques such as data augmentation, oversampling and cost-sensitive training are employed to mitigate overfitting, and imbalanced dataset biases.
-Comprehensive performance metrics for model evaluation are detailed, presenting a transparent assessment of the models' efficacy.
-Finally, morphological analysis and explainable visualisation methods, such as GradCAM++ are incorporated to better understand the morphological differences between characteristic RBCs of SMA negative and SMA positive patients.
-The end-to-end process is summarised in the Figure below.

 ![Image 1](./images/methods.png)